bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

   You have multiple APIs to assert your processes, one of it is the :ref:`process-testing-history`.
 The ``History`` gives you access to the executed process elements, in this example we just assert the names of the executed elements.

 .. note::

   You can use different libraries to assert the results.
-JUnit5 has already build in some assertions (``org.junit.jupiter.api.Assertions``).
+JUnit5 has already built in some assertions (``org.junit.jupiter.api.Assertions``).
   However, we love to write assertions with the `AssertJ <https://assertj.github.io/doc/>`_ library which provides a huge feature set.
-To start with AssertJ add the dependency to it in your ``pom.xml`` file.
-Then add a ``static import org.assertj.core.api.Assertions.*``.
+To start with AssertJ add the dependency in your ``pom.xml`` file.
+Then add a ``static import org.assertj.core.api.Assertions.*``

 Line 19:
   The :ref:`process-testing-workflow` API gives you access to the ``Case``, ``Tasks`` as well as the ``Session`` of your executed process.
 Use it to fetch